Leon Mackey

-Leon Mackey (born February 28, 1989) is an American football defensive end who is currently a free agent.
+Leon Mackey (born February 28, 1989) is an American former football defensive end.
 He played college football for the Texas Tech.
-He signed his first NFL contract with the Vikings after spending the 2014 season with the Arizona Rattlers of the Arena Football League (AFL).
+He signed his first NFL contract with the Minnesota Vikings after spending the 2014 season with the Arizona Rattlers of the Arena Football League (AFL).

-Early years
+Early life

 Born in Florida, Mackey moved to Wilmington, Delaware where he was a standout defensive end at Christiana High School.
 He spent the 2008 campaign at Hargrave Military Academy, where he was considered a four-star prospect by Scout.com.
 He selected South Carolina after originally committing to Clemson and turning down offers from Arkansas and North Carolina, among others.
 He originally signed with Virginia Tech, but failed to qualify academically.

 College career

 Mackey began his collegiate career at Hinds Community College in Raymond, Mississippi before transferring to Texas Tech in 2011, where he played for two years.
 At Hinds, Mackey in nine games for Head Coach Gene Murphy, recording 47 tackles (36 solo), 15.5 tackles for a loss of 53 yards, 4.5 sacks for a loss of 19 yards and forcing one fumble.
 He received first-team All-conference honors.

 In his final season at Texas Tech in 2012, Mackey earned All-Big 12 honorable mention.